-Lily/Lizard Lakes Loop Trail is a 9.4 mile moderately trafficked loop trail located near Bow, Washington and is rated as moderate.
-The trail is primarily used for hiking and is accessible from May until August.
+Lily and Lizard Lakes Loop Trail is a 7.2 mile moderately trafficked loop trail located near Bow, Washington that features a lake and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from May until August.

 Lily/Lizard Lakes Loop is a 10 mile loop trail located near Bow, Washington.
 The trail is rated as moderate and primarily used for mountain biking.